coatyio/coaty-js/docs/man/developer-guide.md

 container.shutdown();
 ```

-The shutdown method first shuts down all container controller and IO routing components
+The shutdown method first shuts down all container controllers by invoking the
-by invoking the component's `onDispose` method (in arbitrary order).
-Finally,
+component's `onDispose` method (in arbitrary order).
+Finally, the Communication
-the Communication Manager's `onDispose` method is called which unsubscribes
+Manager's `onDispose` method is called which unsubscribes all subscriptions and
-all subscriptions and disconnects the messaging client from the MQTT message broker.
+disconnects the messaging client from the MQTT message broker.

 After invoking shutdown, the container and its components are no longer usable.